MRISAR's "Cephalopod" Simulator Deep Water Exploration Robotic Submarine

 This exhibit also includes, support electronics, visual support materials, maintenance information and schedule.

 Approximate size of complete exhibit including enclosed fencing, terrain and sub is 29 ft x 28 ft x 12.5 ft.
+The footprint size of the landscape can be adjusted to fit your floor-space within preset dimensions.

 Below is an older version of a life size submarine exhibit we designed and fabricated the robotics for.